RoosInst/convert-RITdb/README.md

 ### RITdb Datalog (Cassini Test Exec)

 The Cassini application creates RITdb files in the D:\RiApps\Data\ folder that is used by the Worksheet.
 Cassini with Patch #TBD saves the RITdb datalog to Guru as ObjClass=RITdb.datalog in distinct pieces also called "windows" (type = begin, window, end).
 Guru Agent can be used to combine the pieces (type = begin, window, end) and all any of the conversion scripts with the *Post Execution Script*.
 (Requires Guru Agent Editor v62+)

+### Convert Wrapper

+Utility script that performs conversion on every .ritdb in the same directory to both formats by default.
+Use command options to specify a specific format (-c or -x).

 ## Output File Types

 ### CSV

-Converts to comma separated .csv format
+Converts to comma separated .csv format.
+"SystemCheck" limits are applied and Failed tests counted and added to the last line.

 ### XLSX

 Converts to Excel .xlsx format.
+"SystemCheck" limits are applied and Failed tests counted and added to the last line.
+Failed tests and the column header that contains the file name has a 'RED' style applied.

 Requires openpyxl 'python3 -m pip install openpyxl'

-## Input File Types

-### Verify Datalogs

-Cassini Verify logs use the scripts that start with "RITdbVerify..."

-### Convert Wrapper

-Utility script that performs conversion on every .ritdb in the same directory to both formats by default.
-Use command options to specify a specific format (-c or -x).

 ## Installation & Use

-Copy the files to the same directory where the .ritdb files are located.
+Copy the conversion file(s) to the same directory where the .ritdb files are located.  "convert-RITdb-verify" files require both "RITdbVerify2csv.pyw" and "RITdbVerify2xlsx.pyw" files for full functionaliy.

 Linux and MacOS- use .py files
 Windows - use .pyw files to suppress console window